 In God’s eyes, it is far better that one man or woman suffer for a short time here in this life, than a large group of people suffer for all eternity!

 Are you suffering in some way?
-There may be people – people whom you love and have been praying for – that may be drawn to faith in God as a result of seeing you walk with the Lord through the valley you are in.
+There may be people—people whom you love and have been praying for—that may be drawn to God as a result of seeing you walk with the Lord through the valley you’re in.
 This is one of the reasons that God allows suffering (to advance the gospel).
-And believer, what's the worst thing that could happen to you from a human perspective?
-You die?
-Death is humanity's most feared enemy isn't it?
-But as Christians we have a totally different perspective on death than nonbelievers.

 A second way God uses suffering for good…

 2. God uses suffering to draw people back to Himself.

 Many prodigals, who would have been content to continue running away from God, have been drawn back to Him through some adversity.